hasura/ekg-prometheus/Tutorial.md

 metrics have:

 - a name,
-- a set of tags (possibly empty), and
+- a set of labels (possibly empty), and
 - a way to get the metric's current value.

 `ekg-core` provides a way to register metrics in a global "metric